Battling addiction and ready for treatment?

 Choosing the right rehab can be a complicated and intimidating process, but it doesn’t have to be.

-The first step is to make sure you’re aware of what’s available in your area.
+The first step is to ensure you know what’s available in your area.
 You should be able to find a wide range of programs—from short-term options to long-term residential treatment.
 You can also talk with your doctor or other healthcare providers about the best options for you and your situation.

 FAQs About Choosing a Rehab Center